seanlee0923/seanlee0923/README.md

 - 👋 Hi, I’m @seanlee0923
 - 👀 I’m interested in ... many things
-- 🌱 I’m currently learning ... mysql
+- 🌱 I’m currently learning ... java, C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...